 Should I receive either vaccine if I suffer with Raynaud’s?

-If you are younger, and are in relatively good health i.e. you not have any health issues in relation to your Raynaud’s which would make you clinically vulnerable you will follow the same guidance as per the general population and may not be invited to receive a vaccine against COVID-19 for some time.
-Furthermore, by the time you are invited for immunisation there may be additional vaccines approved for use in the UK by the MHRA.
+If you are younger, and are in relatively good health i.e., you do not have any health issues in relation to your Raynaud’s which would make you clinically vulnerable you will follow the same guidance as per the general population and will be invited for vaccination in line with your age group.
+Furthermore, by the time you are invited for immunisation there may be additional vaccines authorised by the MHRA for emergency use in the UK.
 We recommend you follow our posts on our website as we will be updating our guidance as more information becomes available.

 I have remaining questions